whitneyburton/portfolios/students/1603/charles-kaminer/20160429-charles-kaminer-m1.md

 ### End of Module Assessment

-Assessed By: Mike
+- Assessed By: Mike
-​
-Challenge:
+- Challenge: Recipes
-​
-Notes:
+- Notes:
   * Had to be reminded to write tests first, but once reminded wrote good,thorough tests.
   * Couple of syntax hiccups, but great problem solving skills.
 Understands hashes and data structures.
-*
-​

 #### 1. Ruby Syntax & API
-​

 * 4: Developer is able to write Ruby with a minimum of reference or debugging ​
 #### 2. Completion and Progress